TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 Now, I continue my war with the reducer models.
 It needs so many iterations of printing parts, which is not easy when I can only print 2 days a week.
 I spent most of this weekend just modeling because I messed up the sizes for the main shaft bearing...
 I don't know how it happened, but it is what it is.

 So, time is again not on my side.
 Looks like another night of 4 hours of sleep...
 Thanks for your attention, have good dreams :)

+# 2025-10-06: SCHEMATICS ARE DONE.
+PCB HELL BEGINS.

+## Milestone
+* Started printing the lower part of the long shoulder module.
+* Configuration of Altium for starting the PCB is over.
+* Created all remaining components for the Axis Channel blade with their footprints.
+* Imported all components into the PCB project.

+## Current Status
+- **Schematics:** Replaced all default Altium components with my own custom ones.
+- **Libraries:** Built a complete library with every single component for the Axis Channel blade.
+- **PCB:** The PCB file is created.
+The board outline is set to 100x100mm.
+The layer stack is defined.
+All components have been imported.

+## Next Steps
+- **PCB:** FINALLY START IT!!!!!
+- **CAD:** Continue printing and assembling parts.
+- **LTspice:** Run one or two more simulations for the LDOs.

+## Comment

+It's 3:40 AM on a Monday morning.... **[dying sounds]**

+That was insane, really.
+So many hours creating footprints, hunting for datasheets, and fighting with Altium settings.
+But it's finally over.
+We are starting a new part of this strange story!

+**AND for now!!!** <Have a good night, guys :)>